 The 5G system shall support the establishment of a low-latency group-communication service between the intercom master unit (application server) and the handsets (UEs) within a service area of up to 100.000 m2.

-The 5G system shall support low-latency group-communication service which makes use of multicast delivery in a designated geographical area (service area of the event up to 1.5 km x 1.5 km)
+The 5G system shall support low-latency group-communication service which makes use of multicast delivery in a designated geographical area (service area of the event up to 1.5 km x 1.5 km).

 The 5G system shall support mechanism to support members (UEs) joining/leaving a group for communication.